Updated December 2024: added more digital & (finally) film photo samples!

 Build and Handling

-This might be one of the best lens builds I have ever got the chance to experience.
+This might be one of the best lens builds I have ever had the chance to experience.
 What not to love!
 The focus ring has a pretty long throw and is as smooth as silk when you move it around.
 It makes focusing easy even when you’re in a hurry.
 The aperture ring has a nice ‘click’ sound as you move through each aperture stop.
 But I guess that could apply to all Takumar lenses.

 More in this series…